 The flesh of a watermelon is a safe and nutritious treat for dogs, but the other parts of the fruit aren't all right for your pooch to eat.
 According to the American Kennel Club, if dogs swallow watermelon seeds, the seeds can cause an intestinal blockage — which is not only painful for your dog but could become serious enough to require surgery to correct.

 While a seed or two is unlikely to cause health problems for large dogs, it doesn't take many of them to cause a blockage in small dogs.

 It's also unwise to give your dog the rind — the hard green outer skin of a watermelon — as ingesting it can cause gastrointestinal distress that triggers vomiting or diarrhea.
-And while the fruit of the watermelon is a healthy snack in small quantities, eating too much of it could also give your dog an upset tummy, thanks to its high fiber content.
+While the fruit of the watermelon is a healthy snack in small quantities, eating too much of it could also give your dog an upset stomach.

 How to Feed Your Dog Watermelon (& What to Avoid)

 So how should you share this treat with your canine companion?
 Here are a few guidelines to follow when feeding watermelon to your dog:

 - Only give your dog seedless watermelon or pieces of watermelon from which you've removed all of the seeds.

 - Scoop out the fruit with a melon baller or cut it into small bites, being careful to remove any part of the rind.